-Queen Elizabeth II Would Have Never Been Queen if This 1 Thing Didn’t Happen
+Queen Elizabeth II Might Have Never Been Queen if This 1 Thing Didn’t Happen

 Queen Elizabeth II ascended the throne more than 65 years ago, meaning that many people can’t remember a time when she wasn’t the monarch.
 But some royal family fans aren’t aware that Her Majesty almost wasn’t queen at all.

-No one in Elizabeth’s family ever expected her to become queen until one thing happened that changed the course of history.
-Here’s more on the shocking reason why Queen Elizabeth is the monarch today.
+No one in Elizabeth’s family expected her to become queen until something happened that changed the course of history.
+Here’s more on the shocking thing that occurred and ensured Queen Elizabeth would be the monarch.

 Elizabeth was third in line at the time of her birth

 Princess Elizabeth was born on April 21, 1926.
 At the time her grandfather, George V, was the king and she was third in the succession to the British throne behind her uncle, Prince Edward, and her father, Prince Albert.

 Because her uncle was the king’s oldest son and heir apparent, any children he had would be ahead of her in the line.
 Just like Prince Harry was bumped down after the birth of William’s children Prince George, Princess Charlotte, and Prince Louis.